Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation

 \subsection{Vulnerabilities and Adversarial Contracts}

-Smart contracts are autonomous programs that manage assets and enforce logic in DeFi protocols, characterized by immutability, composability, and permissionless interactions.
-Vulnerabilities~\cite{sendner2024large} are unintended weaknesses or flaws in smart contract code that can be exploited to cause incorrect behavior or asset loss, such as reentrancy or price manipulation.
+Smart contracts are autonomous programs that manage assets and enforce logic in DeFi protocols, featuring immutability, composability, and permissionless interaction.
+Vulnerable contracts~\cite{sendner2024large} contain unintended flaws that can be exploited to cause incorrect behavior or asset loss, such as reentrancy or price manipulation.
 In contrast, adversarial contracts~\cite{yang2024uncover} are deliberately crafted malicious contracts designed to exploit known vulnerabilities or manipulate protocol logic for illicit gain.